Ibaslogic/Ibaslogic/src/posts/2020-01-27-react-tutorial-for-beginners/react-tutorial-for-beginners.md

 Hope it’s clear?

 To add a state in a class component, we simply create a `state` object with different key-value pair.
-The value can be a string or array of objects.
+The value can be of any data type.

-In the case of todos data, we will have an array of objects.
+In the case of the todos data, we will have an array of objects.

 So add the following code just above the `render()` method in the `TodoContainer.js` file: